JLESC/jlesc.github.io/_projects/sdc_detection.md

 We have evaluated our detector with 6 FLASH applications and 2 Mantevo mini-apps.
 Experiments show that our detector can detect more than 89% of SDCs with a false positive rate of less than 2%.

+## Results for 2019/2020
+Most of the partners of this project started working in other projects and there has not been any recent update/work done on this topic.
+Therefore, we are suspending the project and potentially mark it as finished in 6 months if no further comments/petitions are raised by any of the partners.

 ## Visits and meetings

  * August 2nd, 2015 - November 6th, 2015: Omer internship at ANL
  * July 4th, 2016 - July 8th, 2016: Franck visit to BSC
  * 2018: multiple visits of Franck at UIUC
+ * 2019: Franck visit to BSC

 ## Impact and publications